 After she was invited to meet with Illinois State Senator Tim Bivins in April, 2010, and he became the first sponsor of the law, Erin then testified in the Illinois State Senate and House, beginning her many experiences testifying in State legislatures.

-Illinois became the first state to pass Erin’s Law Feb.
+Illinois became the first state to start an Erin’s Law task force Feb.
 14, 2011, when Illinois Governor Pat Quinn signed Senate Bill 2843.
 It became effective the same day.